Exawind/amr-wind/docs/sphinx/user/inputs_Momentum_Sources.rst

    **type:** int, optional

-   This term turns on the sponge layer in the east (-y) boundary.
+   This term turns on the sponge layer in the south (-y) boundary.
 The default value is 0.

    .. input_param:: DragForcing.sponge_north

    **type:** int, optional

-   This term turns on the sponge layer in the east (+y) boundary.
-The default value is 1.
+   This term turns on the sponge layer in the north (+y) boundary.

-.. input_param:: DragForcing.sponge_west

-   **type:** int, optional

-   This term turns on the sponge layer in the east (+x) boundary.
 The default value is 1.

    .. input_param:: DragForcing.is_laminar